 Planting your elbows on the armrest is a position of power.

 Letting your arms fall on the inside of the chair is the position that humble, defeated individuals will take.

 Barbara and Allan Pease say that Touching someone with your left hand while shaking hands can create some powerful results.

 The Phone Booth Test showed that people who were being touched lightly on the elbow for less than 3 seconds gave back a coin 68% of the time VS the 23% of people who didn’t.

 Pease said that worked well because the elbow is a safe area to touch, second because touching a stranger is not considered normal so it created a powerful impression and third, the most important of all, a touch creates a momentary bond between two people.

 Touching above or below the elbow did not produce the same positive effects, and touching for more than 3 seconds also had a negative response.

-I was both appealed and had to laugh when I saw that the same experiment with elbow touching gave an 85% return rate in Germany, 50% of French and… A paltry 22% of coin returns in Italy.
-But Pease said that it’s because in the Italian culture it’s more normal to touch, so the elbow touch didn’t create such a special moment.
+I was both appealed to and had to laugh when I saw that the same experiment with elbow touching gave an 85% return rate in Germany, 50% of French, and… A paltry 22% of coin returns in Italy.
+But Pease said that it’s because, in the Italian culture, it’s more normal to touch, so the elbow touch didn’t create such a special moment.

-Women were four times more likely to touch another woman than a man another man.
+Women were four times more likely to touch another woman than a man or another man.